IFMlab/ChemFlow/docs/overview.rst

 #.
 Checkpointing, resuming of calculations, error reporting.

 #.
 Report facility for each protocol.
 #.
 A database.
+(Chem\ **Base**)
+#.
+It's mostly written in BASH script !
+There's no space fancy Python mambo-jambos.

 Why Chem\ *Flow*?
 =================

 During a virtual High Throughput computational chemistry study we were confronted with unintelligibly data from a previous collaborator and the challenge to produce our own.
-This is actually a very common scenario.
+This is actually a very common scenario we've been confronted our whole carreers.

 .. warning:: Everyone does things their own way !

-We found it would be valuable to **standardize** the directory structure and file naming.
+We found it would be valuable to do just like proprietary tools and **standardize** the directory structure and file naming for projects.
 Standardization facilitate documentation, comprehension, data retention and reproducibility, therefore future users or applications will not have to figure out this structure or migrate to new formats.

 A standardization effort